 3. Gather Information About the Accident

 If possible, try to gather as much information as you can while at the scene of the accident.
 Take some photos, get the other driver’s details, and note as many things as you can remember on your phone.
-Remember to jot down the license plate number and any further information about the truck, as well as the load being carried.
+Remember to jot down the license plate number and any further truck info, as well as the load being carried.

 4. Be Mindful of Your Words